jonnyhoeven/workshop/README.md

 ### ArgoCD can Git Ops itself

 We just deployed the cat app using ArgoCD, but we still needed Kubectl to apply the application.
-ArgoCD can also manage itself using GitOps.
+ArgoCD can also manage itself using Git-Ops.

-::: info Setup ArgoCD application
+::: info Setup ArgoCD using Git-Ops
 Open the [argocd.Application](/namespace/argocd/application/argocd.Application.yaml) and change `repoURL` to your forked repository.